Python

 For more details, please refer to the project’s README file.

-Below are some of the libraries and tools that I was using:
+Below are some of the libraries and tools that I have worked with:

 Core Java, Java EE (J2EE), JSP, Spring, Hibernate, EclipseLink, JPA, Ejb, JMS, MQ, TIBCO, Twitter4J, Jsoup, Tomcat, JBoss, Glassfish, Log4j, Guice, JUnit, Mockito, jQuery, Tomcat, JBoss, Apache Axis, JXPath, JAXB, Swing, Restlet, Ant, Maven.